public-transport-quality-grades/web-app/docker/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)
 * ogr2ogr from [GDAL](http://www.gdal.org/ogr2ogr.html)
 * Public transport quality grades as a set of GeoJSON files generated with [oevgk18-generator](https://github.com/public-transport-quality-grades/oevgk18-generator)
+    * If you want to use existing data, see the release page of [oevgk18-generator](https://github.com/public-transport-quality-grades/oevgk18-generator/releases) to download a precalculated set of public transport quality gradings.

 ## Preparation